Could this environmental contaminant be making your PCOS worse?

 The study concluded: "Higher BPA levels in PCOS women compared to controls and a statistically significant positive association between androgens and BPA point to a potential role of this endocrine disruptor in PCOS pathophysiology."

-They are implying that BPA appears to be a partial cause of this disease.
+They are implying that bisphenol A appears to be a partial cause of this disease.

 But there's more.